TomatenMarc/Portfolio/README.md

 ## 👋️ Profile

-I am a PhD candidate at Heinrich Heine University Düsseldorf (defense scheduled for late 2025) and a guest researcher at GESIS – Leibniz Institute for the Social Sciences.
+I am a PhD candidate at Heinrich Heine University Düsseldorf (defense scheduled for late 2025) and a guest researcher at GESIS – Leibniz
+Institute for the Social Sciences.

 My research focuses on Natural Language Processing (NLP), Machine Learning (ML) and Large Language Models (LLMs), with a particular emphasis on argument mining, social media analysis, and the development of LLMs capable of human-like reasoning, language understanding, and cross-domain generalization.

 In addition to my academic work, I actively contribute to the HeiCAD initiative “AI for All”, which is committed to accessible and inclusive education about Artificial Intelligence (AI) in general.

-Driven by a deep interest in language and communication, I have also been attending weekly Thai language classes since the start of my PhD.
+Driven by a deep interest in language, communication and culture, I have also been attending weekly Thai language classes since the start of my PhD.

 ---